ten-A/net.sytes.chuwa.packagetool/README.md

 ##How to use it

 1. Start Brackes.
 Choose `Package Current Project > Packager Preferences`.
 2. Select your ZXPSignCmd tool.
-If you need to set timestamp type, input your time server address.
+If you need to set timestamp, input your time server address.
 3. Open your Extension project and choose `Package Current Project > Package Current Project`.
 4. Choose certificate file and deploy path, enter your certification password and click package button.